 - Receive an acceptance letter from NEC

-- Confirm attendance at NEC through submitting the Candidate Response Form and Tuition Deposit
+- Confirm attendance at NEC through submitting the Intent to Enroll Form and Tuition Deposit

 - Submit the Certification of Finances (COF) form along with appropriate bank statements.
 This form verifies that you have the financial support to fund your studies at NEC.
 It is included in your acceptance packet.